• Skip to primary navigation

 vegan bulgogi on plate with rice and chop sticks.

 I LOVE Korean food!
-And, before going vegan I ate more than my share of it.
+And over the course of my life I’ven eaten more than my share of it.

-I wouldn’t say this recipe is authentic but I think it meets all the criteria I was missing: spicy, savory, sweet, and just plain good.
-And, the soy curls are the perfect replacement for the meat.
+I wouldn’t say this recipe is authentic, but I think it meets all the criteria I was missing: spicy, savory, sweet, and just plain good.
+The soy curls are the perfect replacement for the meat.
 Almost too perfect.

 What Is Bulgogi?